tahamajs/Computer_Architecture_Projects/README.md

 - **CA 3**: Implementation of the Multi-Cycle RISC5 Processor.
 - **CA 4**: Implementation of the Pipelined RISC5 Processor.
 - **EXTRA**: Additional resources, references, or extra work beyond the main projects.
-- **Slides**: Lecture slides and presentation materials related to the course.
 - **README.md**: This file, providing an overview and guide to the repository.

 ## Project Descriptions